-- Transfer the chocolate mass from the grinder drum into a bowl.
+- 1. Transfer the chocolate mass from the grinder drum into a bowl.
 If the chocolate is in solid form, chop it into pieces and place them in the bowl.
-Proceed to heat the chocolate mass to 45°C (113°F) to melt all types of crystals. - Grate the solid, well-tempered cacao butter fine.
-The amount needed is equal to 0.5% of the total chocolate mass to be tempered. - 1.
+Proceed to heat the chocolate mass to 45°C (113°F) to melt all types of crystals. - 2.
+Grate the solid, well-tempered cacao butter fine.
+The amount needed is equal to 0.5% of the total chocolate mass to be tempered. - 3.
 Cool the heated chocolate mass from 45°C (113°F) to 32.5 °C (90.5°F), choosing one of the following methods:

-- b.
+- a.
 Pour a portion of the chocolate mass onto a marble slab to cool it, and then mix it with the remaining warm chocolate.
 Practice is required to determine the right timing and amount for specific conditions.
-Take the temperature measurement when mixed with the warm chocolate. - c.
-Continuously mix the chocolate mass at room temperature (around 20°C or 68°F) until it reaches 32.5°C (90.5°F). - d.
-Place the bowl containing the chocolate mass in the refrigerator for a few minutes, then remove it and mix well until the mass reaches $32.5^{\circ}$ C ( $90.5^{\circ}$ F). - 2.
-Add the grated, well-tempered cacao butter, which should be 0.5% of the weight of the chocolate mass. - 3.
-Stir the mixture continuously for 1 minute, ensuring that all lumps are thoroughly eliminated. - 4.
+Take the temperature measurement when mixed with the warm chocolate. - b.
+Continuously mix the chocolate mass at room temperature (around 20°C or 68°F) until it reaches 32.5°C (90.5°F). - c.
+Place the bowl containing the chocolate mass in the refrigerator for a few minutes, then remove it and mix well until the mass reaches 32.5°C (90.5°F). - 4.
+Add the grated, well-tempered cacao butter, which should be 0.5% of the weight of the chocolate mass. - 5.
+Stir the mixture continuously for 1 minute, ensuring that all lumps are thoroughly eliminated. - 6.
 Proceed to mould the chocolate immediately.

 NOTE: It is not recommended to use a hot water bath for heating the chocolate mass, as it would increase the relative humidity in the room.
-If necesary, follow the recommendations in Figure 74.
+If necessary, follow the recommendations in Figure 74.